 A cross between a bus/taxi/tuk-tuk is the Songtaew.
 These are converted pickup trucks with bench seats.
 These are more commonly found in smaller cities with tourist centres and also on the islands.
 They often wait to have a few passengers before they set off – or they can go immediately if you are prepared to pay extra.

 Motorbike rental – This can be a controversial subject.
-Bike hire is cheap and plentiful across Thailand and can be one of the most freeing forms of transport.
+Bike hire is cheap and plentiful across Thailand and can be one of the most flexible forms of transport.
 However, this can come at a heavy cost.
-Thailand’s roads often take the unenviable title of most deadly in the world.
+Thailand’s roads often take the unenviable title of most deadly worldwide.
 Roughly 20,000 deaths per year occur, mostly on motorbikes.
 Culturally speaking, as a foreigner, if you are involved in an accident, you can sometimes be held accountable, even if it wasn’t your fault.

 If you are injured or liable for damage and need to claim in your insurance, most policies will not cover you if you are not licensed to drive a similar bike at home.
 Similarly, not if you are not wearing a suitable helmet or have consumed alcohol.

-Even if you do have a motorbike licence at home, you may find the rules (written and unwritten!) of the road completely different.
-Where you may expect people to adhere to rules of the road at home, don’t be surprised to encounter people driving the wrong way down the road without lights at night and other ‘interesting’ violations of rules at home.
+Even if you have a motorbike licence at home, you may find the rules (written and unwritten!) of the road completely different.
+Where you may expect people to adhere to the rules of the road at home, don’t be surprised to encounter people driving the wrong way down the road without lights at night and other ‘interesting’ behaviour.